 When should I seek help from an immigration lawyer?

 The accrual of unlawful presence is a serious matter because it will potentially prohibit you from returning to the U.S. either temporary or permanently.
-If you are in such a situation, you should seek help from an experienced immigration lawyer before departing the U.S. Depending on your situation and immigration history and future plans, there might be immigration options for you to return to the U.S. such as an inadmissibility waiver or I-601 waiver.
-Contact the Cipolla Law Group to schedule a consultation and find out how we can assist you to return to the U.S. Our immigration law firm is located in downtown Chicago and we can assist you either in person at our office or over the phone.
+If you are in such a situation, you should seek help from an experienced immigration lawyer before departing the U.S. Depending on your situation and immigration history and future plans, there might be immigration options for you to return to the U.S. Call 773-687-0549 or contact Cipolla Law Group online to schedule a consultation.
+We will try our best to assist you to return to the U.S. Our immigration law firm is located in downtown Chicago.